-I have just completed my first solo album, “Piano Palettes”.
+I completed my first solo album, “Piano Palettes” in June 2019.
 This was a six month project and journey into the unknown!
 I am exceedingly grateful to Michael Stegner for his coaching and guidance over the past two years.
-He has opened the door to a new musical language for me, as well as did a spectacular job of mixing and mastering the album (and tried to help me understand THAT new language).
+He has opened the door to a new musical language for me, as well as did a spectacular job of mixing and mastering the album.

 Other credits go to Mike Werner, who helped record the album and investigate all of the different microphone placements and sounds.
 Ryan Sowers, Registered Piano Technician, who was able to fine-tune my very individual Steinway, and keep tweaking it to sound more and more awesome.
 He even came early in the morning!